zachMcCain/zachMcCain/README.md

 ### Hi there 👋

-Looking for a software engineer to bring innovation and communication to your team?
+Looking for a software engineer to bring passion and innovation to your team?
 Reach out to me at zacmmcca@gmail.com.

 <!--